The New Rules of PR for CPG Brands: How to Earn Media That Actually Moves People

 In today’s media environment, the headlines never stop — and audiences have learned to scroll past them without looking twice.

-Trust is fractured.
-Attention is fragmented.
+Distrust grows as attention fades.
 And truth itself has become negotiable.

 1. Lead With Truth — And Build It Consistently